Logicworks/aiml-examples/samples/01_extending_aws_dlc_images/README.md

-# Triumph Tech - Amazon Deep Learning Containers (DLC) - Extending base containers
+# Amazon Deep Learning Containers (DLC) - Extending base containers

 This repository contains one notebook that assist in the creation of a Docker image and an ECR (Elastic Container Registry) image.